mozilla-bteam/bmo/docs/en/rst/administering/whining.rst

    members of the bz_canusewhineatothers group will be noted in the appropriate places.

-.. note:: For whining to work, a special Perl script must be executed at regular intervals.
-More information on this is available in :ref:`installation-whining`.
+.. note:: For whining to work, a special Perl script, ``whine.pl``, must be executed at regular intervals.

 .. note:: This section does not cover the whineatnews.pl script.
-   See :ref:`installation-whining-cron` for more information on The Whining Cron.

 .. _whining-overview: